bwagenseller/bwagenseller.github.io/README.md

 - [React Native](/learn_to_code/android/react_native/) - Brent's notes on his journey to learn React Native.

 # Telephony
 - [Asterisk Operations](/telephony/asterisk) - Day to day operations in Asterisk.
+- [Kamailio](/telephony/kamailio/) - Using the SIP-centric Kamailio.
+- [Misc Tools](/telephony/misc_tools) - Various small tools in telephony.

 # Microsoft Office
 - [Vlookup](/office/excel_vlookup) - Working tips on how to use VLookup in Excel (and Ubuntu's LibreOffice).